ninehusky/ninechip/README.md

 ## Resources Used
 trekawek's [coffee-gb](https://github.com/trekawek/coffee-gb) repo was a great reference for improving the structural decomposition of the emulator.

-In addition, a tutorial made by [Austin Morlan](https://austinmorlan.com/posts/chip8_emulator) was also very helpful.
+In addition, a tutorial made by [Austin Morlan](https://austinmorlan.com/posts/chip8_emulator) helped me debug some opcodes.

 ## Special Thanks
 This project would not have been possible without Kanye West, Tyler, the Creator, my cousin Danny, and the Twitch streamers still live at 2AM.